IndigoBeetle/KwyllDocs/docs/logic/nodes/change_variable.md

 : An integer input port used to provide the amount that the variable will be changed by, this can be positive or negative.

+Index
+: An integer value for choosing which element in an Array variable to change.
+If the variable being accessed is not an Array variable, this parameter is ignored.

 -------